elastic/rally-eventdata-track/README.md

 ends up consuming a constant of `407GiB` per node.

-The following is an example configurable parameters for this challenge.
+The following is an example of configurable parameters for this challenge.

 params-file.json
 ``` json